Walter Yost - SF Vet Needs Help!

 Thank you for your generosity and support.

-You can contact Roger Beck via this fundraiser if you have any questions or suggestions.
+You can contact me, Roger Beck, via Facebook, Twitter or email if you have any questions.

 Has anyone contacted the DVA who can assist him with his care.?